yell0wsuit/cuttherope-h5dx/CONTRIBUTING.md

 - If you are working on your changes and they are not ready yet, consider using a **draft pull request**, and prefix the title with `[WIP]` (Work In Progress).
 When you feel it is ready, remove it and mark the PR as ready.

+- If your pull request is outdated compared to the main branch, we recommend rebasing it to keep the commit history linear.
+Merging `main` into your branch is discouraged, as it can introduce unnecessary merge commits and make the history harder to review.

+  - If any of your changes conflict with the main branch, resolve the conflicts manually and ensure the final result is compatible with the current codebase.

 - Use **multiple small commits** with clear messages when possible.
 This improves readability and makes it easier to review specific changes.

 - Before submitting a **large pull request** or major change, open an issue first and select the appropriate category.
 After a review by our team, you can start your work.